thangphan-ent/sendecor-kitchen-plugin/docs/PROJECT_CONTEXT.md

 Run B placement is correct, but geometry is not rotated.

 Result:
-- Modules overlap incorrectly in spatial logic
+- Modules are spatially incorrect
-- System is NOT a true L-shape
+- System is NOT a true L-shape yet

 ---